Mrinali9/Cognifyz_Technologies_Tasks/README.md

 # Cognifyz_Internship_ML_Tasks
-The project provides Four Tasks which is given by Cognifyz Technology.
+The project provides Four Tasks which is given by Cognifyz Technologies.

 # Task 1 : Build a machine learning model to predict the aggregate rating of a restaurant based on other features.
 # Steps: